valancej/anchore-terraform-eks/README.md

 #### Create secrets

-Enterprise services require an Anchore Enterprise license, as well as credentials with permission to the private Docker repository containing the enterprise software.
+Enterprise services require an Anchore Enterprise license, as well as credentials with permission to access the private DockerHub repository containing the enterprise software.

 Create a kubernetes secret containing your license file: